All appointments are now Telehealth video or phone consultations. Call us or click HERE to find out more.

 If you feel angry a lot of the time, there may be underlying reasons that you are unaware of.
 With a counsellor you will be able to find out what these reasons are.
 Through understanding, exploring and finally healing these deeper reasons you can change not just the surface tendency to anger but become more self-accepting and at peace on a much deeper level.

 If anger is wreaking havoc in your life or destroying your relationships, please get in touch.
-One of our skilled anger management counsellors can help you explore and express how you feel and then find the deeper driving forces and emotions beneath the patterns of anger.
+One of our skilled counsellors can help you explore through individual counselling or couple and marriage counselling if your partner is willing.
+Together we can help you find new ways to express how you feel and then find the deeper driving forces and emotions beneath the patterns of anger.